 In Apache you can set this header like so:

 |Header always set Strict-Transport-Security "max-age=63072000; includeSubdomains;"|

-Like good design, good usability often goes unnoticed, while bad user experience really stands out.
+Like good UI design, good usability often goes unnoticed, while bad user experience really stands out.
 Setting security headers and following secure coding practices are good example of this.
 When it's there, it's transparent, and nobody notices.
 When it's missing - people notice for all the wrong reasons.